 Admission requirements of independent colleges and universities vary.
-Students should consult the transfer school catalog for specific requirements or visit the Transfer Center for admission information.
+Students should consult the transfer school catalog for specific requirements.

 TRANSFER TO THE CALIFORNIA STATE UNIVERSITY SYSTEM

 All 23 campuses of The California State University accept a maximum of 70 semester units of credit in transferable courses completed at a community college.
 Current admissions requirements are available at www.csumentor.edu.